small723/ex-mr/readme.txt

-thhis is a mapreduce warehourse
+thhis is a mapreduce warehourse,oh well good i like